Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 Model output may be needed in many formats depending on a users’ needs.
-Thus, the format must be useful, while ensuring the science included within the model is appropriate.
-The :ref:`ref_F1` figure shows the overall structure of `UMEP <http://umep-docs.readthedocs.io>`__, a city based climate service tool (CBCST) used in this tutorial.
+Thus, the format must be useful, while ensuring the science included within the model is appropriate. :numref:`ref_F1` shows the overall structure of `UMEP <http://umep-docs.readthedocs.io>`__, a city based climate service tool (CBCST) used in this tutorial.
 Within UMEP there are a number of models which can predict and diagnose a range of meteorological processes.